LukeWait/gui-app-switcher-midtown/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
+This project was developed as part of an assignment at TAFE Queensland for subject ICTPRG434-435.

 Icons used in the app are designed by Freepik - [www.freepik.com](https://www.freepik.com).

+Fonts used in the app are open source Google Fonts.

 ## Source Code
-The source code for this project can be found in the GitHub repository: [https://github.com/LukeWait/gui-app-switcher-midtownapp](https://www.github.com/LukeWait/gui-app-switcher-midtownapp).
+The source code for this project can be found in the GitHub repository: [https://github.com/LukeWait/gui-app-switcher-midtown](https://www.github.com/LukeWait/gui-app-switcher-midtown).

 ## Dependencies
 For those building from source, the dependencies listed in `requirements.txt` are: